 - Many different adipokines, signaling molecules secreted from fat cells, can increase inflammation in the gut.
 Particularly when secreted from a fatty liver or the creeping fat surrounding the intestine in people with Crohn’s disease.

-These are just few of the different local signaling molecules released from distant tissues that can have an impact on inflammation in the gut.
+These are just a few of the different local signaling molecules released from distant tissues that can have an impact on inflammation in the gut.

 As I’ve mentioned numerous times, the gut is under heavy circadian regulation.
 To ignore this critical aspect of gut health is probably one of the biggest factors leading to a gradual increase in the number of foods people with gut disorders become sensitive to.
-As a result, pulling more and more foods out of our diet and ignoring circadian rhythms leads to a very short list of foods people eat that can lead to nutritional deficiencies.
+As a result, pulling more and more foods out of our diet and ignoring circadian rhythms leads to a very short list of foods people can eat that lead to nutritional deficiencies.

 In my experience, addressing circadian rhythms is the most bang-for-your-buck therapeutic approach to fixing sensitivities to foods and optimizing gut function.
 When we look at the many functions in the gut regulated by circadian rhythms and how they impact food sensitivities, a pretty clear picture emerges.